 A Servant Team participant does not need to speak Spanish to minister the love of Christ in Guatemala!
 Team members will work alongside bi-lingual staff where translation is available.
 Mission Impact does encourage pre-field language practice simply to make the experience in Guatemala more enjoyable.

 Where will Servant Teams be housed?

 Mission Impact provides various housing options depending on the needs of the team and the location of the ministry in which they will serve.
 Typical sleeping arrangements are dorm style living with shared baths, common eating areas, and typically a gathering space for team time.

 How and where are meals prepared for Servant Teams?

-Servant Teams eat all meals at the San Pedro mission house.
+Servant Teams eat their meals at their housing location.
 Breakfast and dinner are hot meals prepared in a clean kitchen by an experienced Guatemalan cook.
 Every precaution is taken to insure that fresh fruits and vegetables are washed appropriately and prepared with the health of our North American team members in mind.
-A sack lunch is prepared each day in the mission house kitchen by the cook.
+A sack lunch is prepared each day to take to your ministry location.

 Is Guatemala a safe place to travel to and minister in?